tanyonghe/WITS-Robot/docs/Project.md

 ## Our Product

 ### Workshop Prototype
-We spent an hour building this for a quick presentation during Day 3 of the Makerthon 2019 Workshop.
+We spent an hour building Brownie - our prototype puppy - for a quick presentation during Day 3 of the Makerthon 2019 Workshop.
 ![Workshop Prototype](images/workshop_prototype.png)

 ### Actual Product